Five highly successful accountant entrepreneurs

 Read about her qualification journey and check out her advice to accountancy students including her top study habits.

 While I was completing my B.A Degree in Accounting at the Addis Ababa University, I used to hear stories about how hard the ACCA Qualification was and how it would take very long years to complete the qualification.
 I however did not let the stories affect me and my plans to complete the qualification.
 I had a very positive attitude from the outset.

-If I told you that I was the top scorer (in Ethiopia) for P1 in June 2015, that I completed my ACCA qualification in three years with no failed attempts, and that I was honored as a Top Affiliate at the member recognition event this year, you might be impressed.
+If I told you that I was the top scorer (in Ethiopia) for P1 in June 2015, that I completed my ACCA qualification in three years with no failed attempts, and that I was honoured as a Top Affiliate at the member recognition event this year, you might be impressed.
 But I believe you can achieve more.

 If you believe in yourself and put in the work, there is no way you cannot complete your ACCA Qualification in good standing and within a reasonable time limit.
 You can also take advantage of the increased number of ACCA exam sessions to take more exams during a year.